 We continue towards north Montenegro.
 Arrival to Zabljak town, situated at the base of Durmitor mountain.
 Accommodation in our family hotel, followed by dinner including a lot of products from local organic farms.
 Overnight in Zabljak.

-In late afternoon we are picked up by 4WD vehicles and are transfered to EKO KATUN VRANJAK – a very special place situated high up on Bjelasica mountain (1700m), at the heart of the national park.
+In the late afternoon, we are picked up by 4WD vehicles and are transferred to EKO KATUN VRANJAK – a very special place situated high up on Bjelasica mountain (1700m), at the heart of the national park.

 „Katun“ is a local name for a traditional summer village where shepherds take their cattle for summer grazing.
 In Vranjak, we spend a very nice evening surrounded with „the spirit of the mountain“ and enjoying the amazing traditional Montenegrin cuisine.
 Of course, a glass of „rakija“ (local brandy) around the fire is always welcome ☺ !

-Overnight in bungalows (private) with shared bathrooms and shower.
+Overnight in bungalows (private) with shared bathrooms and showers.

-We return to the eco village for another great traditional meal, before we head down to Kolasin town and take a transfer towards the mountain and national park Lovcen, in the south.
-On the way and if time allows, visit of Moraca monastery, where we learn about the rich orthodox history of the region.
+We return to the eco-village for another great traditional meal, before we head down to Kolasin town and take a transfer towards the mountain and national park Lovcen, in the south.
+On the way and if time allows, visit Moraca monastery, where we learn about the rich orthodox history of the region.

 Transfer towards the Adriatic coast of Montenegro, by the famous Kotor serpentine road, enjoying the views to Boka Kotorska bay.
 Arrival to Old Town of Kotor and a guided visit of this beautifully preserved historical town, listed in UNESCO world heritage list.

-Return to Kotor in early evening, just in time to freshen up before going out for dinner in the Old Town of Kotor.
-In one of the local restaurant we will say goodbye to Montenegro while tasting some of its amazing Mediteranean specialties.
+Return to Kotor in the early evening, just in time to freshen up before going out for dinner in the Old Town of Kotor.
+In one of the local restaurants, we will say goodbye to Montenegro while tasting some of its amazing Meditteranean specialties.
 All of that, of course, with a nice glass of Montenegrin wines.
 SALUT!